 It made a huge difference when I insulated my garage walls.
 Simply adding a garage door insulation kit lowered the temperatures in my garage by several degrees.

-If insulating your garage still doesn’t bring the temperature down to where it needs to be, the next step would be air conditioning.
+If insulating your garage still doesn’t bring the temperature down to where it needs to be, adding air conditioning is the next step.

-However, air conditioning your entire garage can get pretty expensive.
-Full garage systems can cost several thousand dollars and even a portable air conditioned can cost several hundred dollars.
+However, air conditioning your entire garage can get expensive.
+Whole garage systems can cost several thousand dollars, and even portable air conditioning can cost several hundred dollars.

 - Garage Ready: Works between 0°F (-17°C) and 110°F (43°C)